Fluffernuttersandwich/Better7D2DbyFNS/README.md

 > your hardware is likey not able to support The Descent suite of mods.

 > [!WARNING]
-> MPLogue's "Better Biomes" and "Urban Decay" will hit your performance.
+> MPLogue's "Better Biomes" and will hit your performance 15-30 FPS.
 >
 > A. Optimize your PC for performance.
 >